marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_1.md

 ***NOTE:** The call to **ChangeToolbarState** is a base class method from the **[XamFormsSupport](https://github.com/marcusts/Com.MarcusTS.UI.XamForms)
     )** library, which we import here.*

-The case statement simply sks about the crrent view model interface.
+The case statement simply sks about the current view model interface.
 All calls are quite generic, mentioning only an interface and class for a specific view.
 No other decisions are made; this is your entire involvement for a simple UI.

-### VIEW
+### THE APP STATE MANAGER
-The AppStateManager sets the view model based on the "current app state", which is arrived at by respoding to the user's decisions.
+The AppStateManager sets the view model based on the "current app state", which is arrived at by responding to the user's decisions.

 <font size="2">